 Can I apply as part of the HUSD application process?
 No. Impact Academy’s enrollment process is completely separate from HUSD.

 How does Impact select its students?
 7th and 9th graders are selected by lottery.
 10th and 11th graders are accepted after a review of their current transcript and an interview with a member of the administration team.

 If I apply, am I guaranteed a spot?
 No. Impact Academy is a small school with a limited number of spaces in each grade level.
 When you apply for 7th and 9th grade you are entered into a lottery from which the 7th and 9th grade class will be chosen.
 If you are applying for 10th or 11th grade, the number of available spaces will depend on how many of our current students plan to return for the following year.

 If I am offered a spot, how long will I have to decide?
 Students must confirm their intent to attend within a month after they are first offered a spot.
 A “Confirmation Form” will be included with the Offer Letter; this form can be returned by mail, email or in person.
 Students who apply after the application deadline and are offered a spot may have a shorter window of time in which to decide.

 Is there an entrance examination?
-There is no entrance exam but all incoming 9th grade students are scheduled to take Academic Numeracy and Algebra I in their freshman year; students wishing to pursue alternate placement must come to Impact and pass the Math Placement Test.
+There is no entrance exam.
+After being accepted, all incoming 7th and 9th grade students are tested.
+All 9th grade students are scheduled to take Academic Numeracy and Algebra I in their freshman year; students wishing to pursue alternate placement must come to Impact and pass the Math Placement Test.